webiny/github-actions-wac/README.md

 });
 ```

-Once you're done, in your terminal, simply run `yarn github-actions-wac build` (or `yarn ghawac build`), to emit your TypeScript code into regular YAML files.
+Once you're done, in your terminal, simply run the `yarn github-actions-wac build` (or `yarn ghawac build`) CLI command to emit your TypeScript code as regular YAML files.
+For example, if we were to build the above example, we'd end up with two YAML files: `push.yml` and `pullRequests.yml`.

+> The ``yarn github-actions-wac build`` commands detects all exported workflows from `wac.ts` files and emits a standalone YAML file for each one.

+> It's up to you to decide whether you want a single `*.wac.ts` file that exports all workflows, or multiple files where each exports a single workflow.

 Writing GitHub Actions workflows via TypeScript has a couple of benefits: